Knowledge And Experience Are What Matter

-Our firm can help you makes sense of this process.
-At Ballinger Law Firm, our attorneys can work with you on either side of a parental relocation matter.
-We have an extensive background in aiding clients in the Charleston and Mount Pleasant areas, and we can assist you as well.
+Our firm can help you make sense of this process.
+At Ballinger Law Firm, Beverly Ballinger works with both sides of a parental relocation matter.
+She has an extensive background in aiding clients in the Mount Pleasant area and Charleston, Berkeley and Dorchester counties.

 Deciding to relocate with a child is a major decision.
 Because of how a potential move from a noncustodial parent can impact a child’s life, a court must approve a relocation outside of the state of South Carolina.
-When making a determination, a court will make the following considerations:
+When making a determination, some of the factors a court will consider are the following:

 - What are the advantages of a move?

 - What is the reason to relocate?

 - What is the relationship between the child and each parent?

 - What is the impact of relocation on the child’s future contact with the non-custodial parent?